-The directors are aware of their responsibilities to the Company as persons charged with governance.
-These responsibilities are detailed in the Board Charter, the Corporate Governance Policy and the Conflict of Interest Policy which guide the Board in discharging its governance responsibilities.
+The directors fully understand and upload their governance responsibilities to Bayport.
+These responsibilities are detailed in the Board Charter, the Corporate Governance Policy and the Conflict-of-Interest Policy which guide the Board in discharging its governance responsibilities.

-The directors participated in a corporate governance programme which was organised by the National Banking College.
+The directors participated in a corporate governance programme which was organized by the National Banking College.